 Our TransTech business is very capital intensive.
 We reviewed TransTech's operations based on its overall financial constraints and determined the value has been impaired.
-We recorded an impairment of goodwill associated with TransTech of \$984,000 during the nine months ended June 30, 2017.
+We recorded an impairment of goodwill associated with TransTech of \$984,000 during the year ended September 30, 2017.